what does btw mean in text

 Origin and Background of BTW

-The phrase “by the way” existed long before texting and social media.
-People used it naturally in spoken English to introduce side comments or additional thoughts during conversations.
+The phrase “by the way” has existed in English for centuries.
+Long before texting existed, people used it during conversations to introduce side notes or additional thoughts.

-The abbreviation “BTW” became popular during the early internet era in:
+The abbreviation “BTW” became popular during the early internet and mobile phone era in the late 1990s and early 2000s.
+At that time:

 Real-Life Conversations Using BTW